kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 ## Install on Windows using Chocolatey or scoop

-If you are on Windows and using [Chocolatey](https://chocolatey.org) package manager or [`scoop`](https://scoop.sh) command-line installer, you can install kubectl with one of it.
+To install kubectl on Windows you can use either [Chocolatey](https://chocolatey.org) package manager or [scoop](https://scoop.sh) command-line installer.

 1. Run the installation command: